Hosted Graphite Docs

 The Graphite composer is a very powerful tool, with many options.
 We’ll document some of the more commonly used visualization options here.

-See the Graphite docs for a full list of functions that you can apply to your metric queries.
+See the for a full list of functions that you can apply to your metric queries.

 • Graph Options